-Once the hair sample is taken, it is sent to one of our many certified labs for professional analysis, and review from a certified Medical Review Officer (MRO).
+Once the hair sample is collected, it is sent to one of our many certified labs for professional analysis, and review from a certified Medical Review Officer (MRO).

 Negative results for a basic 5-panel hair follicle drug test are usually available within 2 to 3 days.
-The more complex 9- and 12-panel tests may take a couple days longer; positive initial test results are sent for further confirmatory GC-MS testing which may take a few extra days as well.
+The more complex 9 to 17 panel may take a couple days longer; positive initial test results are sent for further confirmatory GC-MS testing which may take a few extra days.

 Can Body Hair Be Tested For Drugs or Alcohol?

 If the head hair is not long enough or shaved, then a sample of body hair from the legs, chest or armpits, and occasionally beards, can be used instead.
 Many people may think that body hair grows slower than head hair, which is why using an inch and a half of body hair for a hair follicle test will provide a longer period of drug use than an inch and a half of head hair.